Review of Comanche Trace Hills Course Kerrville, Texas

-Comanche Trace is home to three fantastic nine hole layouts all within the 1300 acres of the upscale Comanche Trace golf community just a few miles south of Kerrville.
-Comanche Trace was voted the "#1 Private Course in the Texas Hill Country" by Golf Digest.
+Comanche Trace is home to three fantastic nine-hole layouts all within the 1300 acres of the upscale Comanche Trace golf community just a few miles south of Kerrville.
+Comanche Trace was voted the "#1 Private Course in the Texas Hill Country."
 Each of the nines has it's own unique characteristics and personality:

-Common to all three nines are excellent conditions, challenging Bent grass greens, beautiful scenery and views of the surrounding Hill Country, lots of fun and challenging holes, great service, and an upscale clubhouse.
-Everything is very well maintained and manicured from the tee boxes to the pin.
+Common to all three nines are excellent conditions, challenging Bent grass greens, beautiful scenery and views, lots of fun and challenging holes, great service, a 15-acre practice facility, and a 24,000-foot upscale clubhouse and pro shop high on a bluff with an unbelievable view of several golf holes and the surrounding countryside.
+Everything is very well maintained and manicured.

 The Hills nine is the shortest of the three nines and you'll most likely find it to be the easiest of the three nines but don't let that lull you into complacency, you'll still need to manage elevation changes, challenging green complexes, dog legs, water, rolling contoured fairways, and some very treacherous greens.